November 22, 2024

 painting of woman in front of piano

-A 1970 painting by John Koch of Dr. Schenck, part of Founder’s Day exhibit in the Library
+A 1970 painting by John Koch of Dr. Schenck, part of the Founder’s Day exhibit in the Library

 Email This Page